Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Gravitational waves

 Model $\mathrm{BF0\_noB}$ is unique in that it undergoes brief periods of stronger GW emission, where the amplitude, \aplus, in Figure \ref{fig:aplus_noB} can exceed $100 \, \mathrm{cm}$ -- larger than the bounce signal for all but the most rapidly rotating models of the main set.
 These occur between $0.8-0.9 \, \mathrm{s}$, and at around $1 \, \mathrm{s}$ and $1.1 \, \mathrm{s}$ post-bounce, and primarily boost the power in the $f$-mode (as identified in Section \ref{sec:linear_mode}), however there is some broad-spectrum amplification too.
 These episodes are \textit{not} explained by phenomena such as increased PNS accretion or enhanced convection, and are also not evident in the neutrino luminosities for any neutrino species.
 SASI oscillations are generally strong during these phases and may play a role by their geometry preferentially exciting quadrupolar modes, although we do not quantify this.

 The second non-magnetic model, $\mathrm{IR3.5\_noB}$, is more similar to those in the main set, although \aplus in Figure \ref{fig:aplus_noB} is slightly higher amplitude, indicating slightly stronger GW emission.
 Like the non-rotating model, the spectrogram for $\mathrm{IR3.5\_noB}$ also shows some splitting of the GW emission into two bands compared to its MHD counterpart, model IR3.5.
 The higher of the two frequency bands is a very good match to $f_\mathrm{peak}$ from Equation \eqref{eqn:fpeak}.
 The epicyclic and Brunt-V\"ais\"al\"a frequencies generally sit between the two bands, matching best with the lower band at earlier times, and the higher band at late times.
 This higher frequency band is similar to the dominant mode in the standard IR3.5 model, while the lower band has no obvious counterpart.
 The appearance of additional emission bands in the GW spectrum with or without magnetic fields and rotation may not be universal, with studies such as \citet{Jardine_Powell_Mueller:2022} seeing no such effect; however it has also been noted by \citet{Vartanyan_et_al:2023} that simulations extending less than a second after bounce may not capture the full GW signal.
-Regardless, the presence of additional emission bands, or lack thereof, indicates that the effect of magnetic fields on the angular momentum structure of the PNS can be fairly significant.
-While it is likely strong enough to impact the emergence of a resonance between PNS modes, without obtaining such a resonance in our simulations, we cannot make a more conclusive statement to that effect.
+It is difficult to correlate specific hydrodynamical features induced by MHD (or a lack of MHD) with the excitation of specific emission bands/modes.
+Excitation of a particular mode (see Section \ref{sec:linear_mode}) requires driving forces (e.g. convection) in regions determined by the corresponding eigenfunction, which has a non-trivial spatial structure (see \citet{Torres-Forne_et_al:2018} for examples).
+Additionally, some modes are more difficult to excite or radiate with lower power, making them less obvious in spectrograms \citep{Torres-Forne_et_al:2018}.
+Regardless, the presence of additional emission bands, or lack thereof, indicates that the effect of magnetic fields on the structure of the PNS can be significant enough to be potentially observable.
+While the effect of magnetic fields is also likely strong enough to impact the emergence of a resonance between PNS modes \citep{Cusinato_et_al:2025}, without obtaining such a resonance in our simulations, we cannot make a more conclusive statement to that effect.